mmalik17/Rakamin-Mini-Project/Customer-Personality-Analysis-for-Marketing-Campaign/Readme.md

 # Project Overview

-The purpose of this project is creating machine learning model that could predict which customer that should be targetted in marketing campaign and which customer that should be ignored.
+The purpose of this project is creating machine learning model that could create a cluster to predict which customer that should be targetted in marketing campaign and which customer that should be ignored.
 The feature for this model is customer personality

 Here are several question that need to be answered for the project completion: